univ-of-utah-marriott-library-apple/blade_runner/README.md

 ## Verification Parameters Configuration

-The verification parameters config (`verify_config.plist`) determines which search parameters need to be verified when a match for a computer in JAMF is found.
+The verification parameters config (`verify_config.plist`) determines which search parameters need to be verified when a match in JAMF Pro is found.
 Here's a short example scenario:

 * User searches for a computer using `barcode 1`:
   * No match found in JAMF.